scikit-image/scikit-image/doc/source/user_guide/data_types.rst

 ===================

 It is possible that you may need to use an image created using ``skimage`` with OpenCV or vice versa.
+OpenCV image data can be accessed (without copying) in NumPy.
-An image in OpenCV is also a Numpy array, however its dtype is uint8 by default (See `Image data types and what they mean`_).
+OpenCV uses BGR (instead of scikit-image's RGB) for color images, and its dtype is uint8 by default (See `Image data types and what they mean`_).

 ``skimage`` provides various utility functions to convert between different data types and properly rescale their values.
 In case there is a loss of precision, a warning is issued.

 Using image from ``skimage`` with OpenCV
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~